Chapter 8 : Consequences Are Overrated

 “Of course it’s rubbish,” he replied, looking at me as if I were stupid.
 “Why in the world would I have feelings for you?”

 Well, excuse me!
-I wasn’t that
+I wasn’t that repulsive, you know.

 “Sorry, I forgot about how atrocious I was,” I snapped.
 “Silly me for thinking that there was a slight chance a bloke might like me.”